Dynagraphs are an interactive way to represent functions.

 Embed Interactive Demonstration

 Solving Simple Equations

-Solving a Linear Equation in One Variable and Two Parameters
+Solving a Linear Diophantine Equation in Two Variables by the Euclidean Algorithm

 Middle School Mathematics

 The #1 tool for creating Demonstrations

 The web's most extensive